Montavilla Neighborhood Association

 By Allen Field

-The Richmond Neighborhood Association held its monthly meeting August 9.
-Meetings are held via Zoom the second Monday of the month, 6:30-8:30 pm.
-Preregistration is required and the link to preregister is on the Agenda, posted at the RNA’s website (richmondpdx.org) and sent out to the RNA Announce listserv.
-To be added to the listserv, email firstname.lastname@example.org.
+The Richmond Neighborhood Association held its monthly meeting on August 8.
+Zoom meetings are the second Monday of the month, 7-9 pm.
+The link to preregister is on the agenda, which is posted to richmondpdx.org and the RNA Announce listserv.
+To be added to the listserv, email email@example.com.

-The next meeting is Monday, September 11.
-Please attend if you want to be more involved in and informed about your community.
+Our next meeting is Monday, September 11.
+Please attend to be more involved in and informed about your community.